haelai77/haelai77/README.md

 # 💫 About Me:
-🔭 I’m currently working as an intern for the University of Bristol High Performance Computing Group.<br>🌱 Soon to be a UCL student on their MSc Data Science and Machine Learning course.<br>⛰️ I climb rocks and cook challenging dishes 🍲
+🔭 I’m currently working as an intern for the University of Bristol High Performance Computing Group 🔭<br>🌱 Soon to be a UCL student on their MSc Data Science and Machine Learning course🌱<br>⛰️ I climb rocks and cook challenging dishes 🍲

 # 💻 Tech Stack: